zm99by/DevOps_BootCamp_CI_CD/README.md

 For the sake of simplicity, we used Kubernetes and tested the example against Minikube.
 Examples of configuration and step-by-step approaches on for each strategy can be found in this git repository.

+## Recreate
+The recreate strategy is a dummy deployment which consists of shutting down version A then deploying version B after version A is turned off.
+This technique implies downtime of the service that depends on both shutdown and boot duration of the application.

 ## Day 1: Continuous Integration with Jenkins
 ### ***Description***